GAIA-X4PLC-AAD/gx-credentials/README.md

 The verifiable credential format used is `jwt`, more specifically `jwt_vc_json`, but `jwt_vc_json-ld` should be possible with no changes (assuming the JSON-LD does not need to be validated).
 The frontend dictates how the application data is transformed into a credential, keeping the backend generic.

+The signature is making the credentials technically not true JWTs.
+For security reasons, wallets only allow signing data with prefixes.
+A generic JWT verifier that does not know this, will fail to verify the signature.
+But transport protocols and wallets seem to have no issues.

 ### Verifiable Credential Revocation

 This version has no built-in revocation mechanism.